Slashgear/webpack-workshop/docs/workshops/intermediate/style.md

 </details>

 ::: warning
-Did you see the `node-sass` dev dependency is mandatory.
+Did you see the `node-sass` dev dependency is mandatory for "sass-loader".
+You can see it in the `package.json`.
 :::

 ## Extracting your CSS in specific bundles